Panchajanya1999/myscripts/README.md

                      you will need to build kernel.
 In case your source has the defconfig inside /arch/arm64/configs/vendor , then you need to set it as '/vendor/<name of your defconfig>'

+	COMPILER  - Specifies the compiler.
+Make sure your kernel has all patches (if required for your kernel).

+	LINKER	 - Specifies linker to link programs.
+Defaults to LLD.

         INCREMENTAL- Whether you are going to clean your local source each time prior building or not.